Frequently Asked Questions

 • How many patients were included in the clinical trials for BENLYSTA?

-BENLYSTA has the largest lupus clinical trial program.
-BENLYSTA has been studied in multiple lupus clinical trials involving more than 2,500 adult patients, over 1,100 of whom were treated with BENLYSTA.
-To date, the pediatric program has included 93 children with lupus.
-BENLYSTA was also studied in the largest lupus nephritis clinical trial ever conducted, which involved 448 adult patients.
+BENLYSTA has the largest clinical trial program in lupus and lupus nephritis.
+BENLYSTA has been studied in multiple lupus clinical trials involving more than 7,000 adult patients, including more than 3,700 who were treated with BENLYSTA.
+The pediatric trial included 92 children with lupus.
+BENLYSTA was also studied in the largest lupus nephritis clinical trial ever conducted, which involved 446 adult patients including 223 who were treated with BENLYSTA.

 Was this helpful?